Search This Blog

 Later that year the US Provost Marshall, based on this evidence, sent Dr. Hudson and his wife “South via Vicksburg”.

-Further evidence of S. Prior Smith's involvement in this practice is found in a lawsuit file in
+Further details of S. Prior Smith's involvement in this practice is found in a lawsuit file in

 1868 between Samuel A. Pointer and Smith.
-According to the lawsuit, during 1862 Smith was hired by prominent Williamson County enslavers Jack Davis, Samuel F. Glass, Dr. George Hunter, John A. Wilkins, H.G.W.
+According to the lawsuit, in 1862 Smith was hired by prominent Williamson County enslavers Jack Davis, Samuel F. Glass, Dr. George Hunter, John A. Wilkins, H.G.W.
 Mayberry, and Samuel A. Pointer.
-Smith took those enslaved by the men o work in the Confederate iron works in Alabama.
+Smith took those enslaved by the men to work in the Confederate iron works in Alabama.
 The enslavers claimed that Smith had kept the fees received for the stolen labor of those enslaved and taken South.
 They claimed that he took the profits for himself to buy cotton and iron, which he sold for huge profits.
-In defense.

 Accordingly he takes with him five men, some of them armed, – and in the middle of the night makes a descent upon their cabin, and has them in his hands before they've barely know what is the matter.
 Four of the men he chains by locking their legs together with trace-chains, and fastens them together by twos.
 In an adjoining cabin are four other Negroes, ... he concludes he may as well take them along too, and they are surprised and secured in the same way.
 Resistance is in vain: they struggle as best they can, howling, begging, and imploring not to be taken down south.
 They might as well appeal to a stone.
 He knows no mercy, and shows none.
 Once in the wagon they are driven off as rapidly as his four horses can draw them.
 By twisting and turning from one road to another, he evades the Federal forces, and in about eight days reaches his destination, Huntsville, Alabama, when the Negroes are turned over to their ministerial master and Norris received his reward.